-Another major motivator is the rapid pace of development of military technologies in nations like Russia and China, which may outpace the U.S. if they don’t continue to keep up in this technology race.
+Another major motivator is the rapid pace of development of military technologies in nations like Russia and China, which may outpace the United States if they don’t continue to keep up in this technology race.

-However, lasers need a large power supply, which currently limits the more powerful systems to be mounted on large vehicles at a minimum.
-In this case, a laser system offers many logistical advantages, too.
+However, lasers need a large power supply, which currently limits the more powerful systems to being mounted on large vehicles, at a minimum.
+In this case, a laser system offers many logistical advantages, too, according to Craig Robin, the head of the US Army’s laser project.

 “Think about a missile: I have got to make the missile, I have to maintain it, I have got to carry it to the battlefield.
-I have got to store it, and if I don’t use it, I have got to decommission it,” Says Craig Robin, the head of the Army’s laser project.
+I have got to store it, and if I don’t use it, I have got to decommission it,” he explains.
 “That laser system – we need gasoline and we need spare parts for our system, right?
 That’s the entire logistics burden.”

-Robin also explains that for an engagement with an incoming threat with a 50-kilowatt laser, it will simply use a few cups of fuel, while a more conventional weapon like a Stinger missile can cost $38,000 each.
+Robin also explains that for an engagement with a 50-kilowatt laser, it will simply use a few cups of fuel, while a conventional weapon, such as the FIM-92 Stinger, can cost $38,000 per unit.

 The DE M-SHORAD Laser System

-In a training situation, a DE M-SHORAD located and tracked a drone 8 kilometers away.
-After locking onto and tracking the drone as it moved closer, the system detected a sudden incoming mortar round.
-Immediately prioritising it, the DE M-SHORAD sent a laser beam at the round, destroying it.
-A few seconds later, the laser returns to the drone, destroying that too.
+In a training situation, a DE M-SHORAD located and tracked a drone eight kilometers away.
+After locking onto and tracking the unmanned aerial vehicle (UAV), the system detected a sudden incoming mortar round.
+Immediately prioritizing it, the DE M-SHORAD sent a laser beam at the round, destroying it.
+A few seconds later, the laser returned to the drone, destroying that, too.